legendarycode3/nft-smart-contract/README.md

           ▼
      Data URI Returned
 ```
-The deployment script reads the Happy and Sad SVG files from the repository
+The deployment script reads the Happy and Sad SVG files from the repository and converts them into Base64-encoded

 ### Complete Project Flow